Lelmose/TP_NGS_2020_Single_Cell/README.md

 ## Analysis of the data with Seurat

-The R package Seurat permits to conduct statistical analysis on single cell data and more information about the code are in the R script `Seurat_treatment.R` .
+The R package Seurat permits to conduct statistical analysis on single cell data and more information about the code are in the R script `Seurat_treatment.R`.
+The analysis follows the guideline of the [Seurat tutorial](https://satijalab.org/seurat/v3.2/pbmc3k_tutorial.html).

 ### Purification on gene counts